MikeMitterer/dart-sitegen/README.md

 # SiteGen

-A simple static site generator in [Dart][dart], webserver included.
+Now with partials-support.
+A static site generator in [Dart][dart], webserver included.
 You can write your pages in HTML or [Markdown][markdown].
 For Templates [Mustache][mustache] is supported.

 A webserver for a quick review is included.
 On Mac you also get automatic page refresh.
 On other